owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 generator" can be a regular function taking other generators as arguments.

-As you might have noticed in step 3, `durationOf` takes as its first argument a value `AdjustedDuration`.
+As you might have noticed in the assertion (3), `durationOf` takes as its first argument a value `AdjustedDuration`.
 What's that about?
 Komposition supports adjusting the playback speed of video media for individual clips.
 To calculate the final duration of a clip, the playback speed needs to taken into account.
 By passing `AdjustedDuration` we take playback speed into account for all video clips.

 #### Sidetrack: Finding a Bug